wwd9135/wwd9135/README.md

 ## 🧭 Repository Navigation

 - **Learning-Progress**
   A running log of my thinking, notes, and reflections throughout my 2026 learning journey.
-This is where ideas are formed and refined.
+This is my where ideas are formed and refined.

 - **Completed_Projects**
   A structured collection of: